-1.5.3.
 Person Determining CPS Suitability for the Policy

-The Sectigo Certificate Policy Authority is responsible for determining the suitability of Certificate policies illustrated within this CPS.
-The Sectigo Certificate Policy Authority is also responsible for determining the suitability of proposed changes to the CPS prior to the publication of an amended edition.
+The Sectigo Policy Authority is responsible for determining the suitability of Certificate policies illustrated within this CPS.
+The Sectigo Policy Authority is also responsible for determining the suitability of proposed changes to the CPS prior to the publication of an amended edition.

-1.5.4.
+1.5.3.
 CPS approval procedures

-This CPS and any subsequent changes, amendments, or addenda, shall be approved by the Sectigo Certificate Policy Authority.
+This CPS and any subsequent changes, amendments, or addenda, shall be approved by the Sectigo Policy Authority as specified in the Sectigo Policy Authority (PA) Membership and Procedures document.